-Since 1952, U.S. Naval Hospital Yokosuka, Japan has actively trained Japanese physicians in a one-year rotating fellowship.
+Officially known as the Japanese National Physician Graduate Medical Education Program, U.S. Naval Hospital Yokosuka, Japan has actively trained Japanese physicians in a one-year rotating fellowship since 1952.
 Education is conducted English and focuses on a Western approach to medical care.
 Fellows learn outpatient and inpatient medicine and assist as medical liaisons between USNH Yokosuka and local Japanese hospitals

-Fellows work Monday through Friday and will be on-call for 24 hours every six days, which may including weekends.
-In general, call schedules are flexible and arranged by the chief fellow.
-Fellows will observe U.S. national holidays.
-Japanese holidays are not applicable (i.e. no day off for Golden Week, New Year Vacation, etc. Fellows are insured with health insurance for Japanese employees working on base.
+Fellows work Monday through Friday and divide weekend and after-hours call.
+In General, call schedules are flexible and arranged by the chief fellow.
+Fellows will observe U.S. national holidays and limited Japanese holidays.
+Fellows receive health insurance for Japanese employees working on base.

 For fellowship program inquiries, contact the program manager at firstname.lastname@example.org.